-Empathy is something I’ve been actively working on for some time now on a daily basis.
-Empathy for my family, my dog, and for any one of you who follow my content.
-It’s one of those things, that if I could do well, it would not only help make me a better person, but it would help spread positivity around me and I believe that’s contagious.
+Empathy is something I’ve been actively working on for some time now daily.
+Empathy for my family, my dog, and for any one of you who follows my content.
+It’s one of those things that if I could do well, it would not only help make me a better person, but it would help spread positivity around me, and I believe that’s contagious.
 Today I want to encourage all of us to empathize with our dogs.
-One of the things I’ve been asking lately is “what’s the bullseye worth?”
-What’s the “bullseye” you ask?
+One of the things I’ve been asking lately is, “what’s the bullseye worth anyway?”
+What’s the “bullseye,” you ask?
 It’s the center of the target you’re asking your dog to hit.
 If your dog hits it, it’s the thing that could equal the best reward for them.

-I hope this was helpful, send me a text at (832) 734-5189 if you have any questions or need any help with your dog.
+I hope this was helpful; send me a text at (832) 734-5189 if you have any questions or need help with your dog.
 You can also visit my YouTube Channel for more tips like this or find them right here on my website www.longoriahausdogtraining.com.